 When he was 30, Glenn lost his drive for radio, and alcoholism and drug addiction took over.
 In trying to find answers to his problem, he pursued higher education and, although accepted by Yale as a Theology major, lasted only a semester and was faced with a divorce and separation from his two daughters.
 His image as a radio star had taken its toll and emotionally and financially he was relegated to a station in one of the smallest markets.

 Finally, he turned to a program of recovery and came to terms with his past and, while staying sober, shifted the direction of his life.
 He found a new wife, religion, and a new direction for his career – talk radio.

-Glenn accepted an offer to host his own talk radio show on Tampa’s Newsradio 970 WFLA.
+Glenn accepted an offer to host his own talk radio show on Tampa’s Newsradio 970 WFLA in 1999.
 In his first year, he took his inherited 18th placed position at the station to #1 which gave WFLA its highest ratings ever.
 Within a year and a half, Premiere Radio Networks, a leading radio syndication company, made him an offer to go national.